 The partnership should be composed primarily of local and/or regional and/or national authorities, as well as NGOs.
-Other types of organisations can participate as project partners as well.
+Other types of organisations may participate as project partners as well supporting the public authorities and NGOs in their project tasks.
+Their role, in particular, the role of education and research organisations, should be well justified and explained in the application.
 Taking into consideration the limited budget of a small project, its structure and duration small projects can be implemented by the smaller partnerships.
 Organisations that have not previously participated in the Programme, including Interreg BSR 2014-2020, are encouraged to take part as partners in small projects.